Precambrian body plans: Charnia

 Charnia fossils were originally found in the Charnwood Forest in England, hence named Charnia.
 These fossils are from marine organisms that lived on the bottom of the ocean floor.
 The fossils have a fractal body plan and were frond shaped, meaning they resembled broad-leafed plants such as ferns.
 However they could not have been plants since they resided in the dark depths of the ocean floor.
 In Charnwood Forest, Charnia was found as an isolated species, however there were many more fossils found on the East Coast of Canada in Mistaken Point in Newfoundland.
 Charnia was attached to the bottom of the ocean floor, and was strongly current aligned.
 This is seen because there are disk-like shapes at the bottom of the Charnia fossil, which show where Charnia was tethered, and all the nearby fossils are facing the same direction.
 These fossils at Mistaken Point were preserved well under volcanic ash and layers of soft mud.
 It has been determined via radiometric dating of the fossils that Charnia must have lived around 565 million years ago.

 Dickinsonia

 Dickinsonia fossils are another notable fossil from the Ediacaran period, found in Southern Australia and Russia.
-It remains unknown what type of organism Dickinsonia was; however, it has been considered a polychaete, turbellarian/annelid worm, jellyfish, polyp, protest, lichen or mushroom.
+It remains unknown what type of organism Dickinsonia was; however, it has been considered a polychaete, turbellarian/annelid worm, jellyfish, polyp, protist, lichen or mushroom.
 They were preserved in quartz sandstones, and date back to around 550 million years ago.
 Dickinsonia were soft-bodied organisms, that show some evidence of very slow movement.
 There are faint, circular imprints in the rock which follow a path, and then following the same path there is a more definite circular imprint of the same size.
 This indicates that the organism probably moved slowly from one feeding area to the next and absorbed nutrients.
 It is speculated that the organism probably had very small appendages that allowed it to move much like starfish do today.